 Director of Admissions and Outreach

 Rachelle came to Foote in 2013 after several years working in independent schools in admissions and as a teacher of prekindergarten through third grade.
 Rachelle embraces Foote’s experiential and differentiated learning environment and its diverse and inclusive community.
-She is a Foote parent with sons in first and third grades as well as a preschool-age daughter.
-Rachelle enjoys hiking with her family, practicing yoga and exploring New Haven's vibrant downtown and eclectic restaurant scene.
+She is a Foote parent with sons in third and fifth grades as well as a preschool-age daughter.
+Rachelle enjoys hiking with her family, practicing yoga.

 Associate Director of Admissions & Director of Financial Aid

 Kelly joined the Foote Admissions Office in 2011.
 With more than 20 years of experience in Kindergarten through college-level admissions, Kelly remains committed to guiding families through the process and providing students access to independent school education.
 At Foote, Kelly also coaches the Middle School squash team and advises the student-led Environmental Action Group.
-She is the mother of a recent Foote graduate and an eighth grader.
+She is the mother of two recent Foote graduates.
 Kelly enjoys reading, traveling and family time in Vermont.

 Kossouth is a Foote alumnus who returned in 2014 to become school counselor.
 In that role, he provides social-emotional counseling to students around academic, social and families issues.
 He is a leader in school diversity initiatives and co-advises the student club F-STAND (Foote Students Against Negativity and Discrimination).
 Kossouth is a licensed clinical social worker and maintains a private clinical practice working with children, adults and families.
 He has two children—a Foote sixth grader and Kindergartner—and enjoys listening to music, reading and being outdoors with his family.